labwc/labwc/README.md

 It has the following aims:

 - Be light-weight, small and fast
-- Have the look and feel of [openbox](https://github.com/danakj/openbox)
+- Have the look and feel of [openbox](https://github.com/danakj/openbox) albeit with smaller feature set
-- Where practicable, use other software to show wall-paper, take screenshots, and so on
+- Where practicable, use clients to show wall-paper, take screenshots, and so on
+- Stay in keeping with wlroots and sway in terms of approach and coding style

 It is in early development, so expect bugs and missing features.